-Simply stated, that "liability shift" is a new set of rules enacted by big credit card processors like VISA and American Express which now makes merchants that accept credit card payments liable for any fraudulent transactions that are processed without EMV chip technology at their payment processing terminals.
+EMV liability shift is a set of rules enacted by big credit card processors such as VISA and American Express.
+The rules make merchants who accept credit card payments liable for any fraudulent transactions that are processed without EMV chip technology at their payment processing terminals.

-Not all of the largest U.S. grocery retailers have EMV chip technology and don't want to be liable for fraudulent gift card transactions, which are growing in numbers.
+Not all of the largest U.S. grocery retailers have EMV chip technology and do not want to be liable for fraudulent gift card transactions.
 So, as a result of this liability shift, many grocery retailers are now requiring that gift cards be purchased for cash.

-So... you can't purchase gift cards unless you pay cash, and you can't get the gift card replaced if it was purchased for cash.
-What's good for the grocery merchant is not so good for the grocery store gift card recipient.
+So, you can't purchase gift cards unless you pay cash, and you can't get the gift card replaced if it was purchased for cash.

 If you are the (un)lucky recipient of an eBay gift card, you can look forward to a hassle-filled redemption process governed by the kind of ultra-controlling rules for which eBay has become (in)famous.

-- The maximum value of an eBay gift card is $200 and the total amount of gift card credit that can be redeemed in a single purchase is $1000.
+- The maximum value of an eBay gift card is $200, and the total amount of gift card credit that can be redeemed in a single purchase is $1,000.
 Why?
-Because we said so.
+Because eBay said so.

 - In order to use the eBay gift card, the recipient must have both an eBay account and a PayPal account.
 A PayPal account requires that the recipient to either have a credit card or be willing to provide PayPal with complete access to a bank checking account.

-- Both your eBay account and shipping address must be in the U.S. or else you cannot use the gift card.
+- Both your eBay account and shipping address must be in the United States or you cannot use the gift card.

 - If the eBay gift card is used at all, it is locked into the eBay and PayPal accounts forever.
 That means that the eBay gift card is completely non-transferable and cannot be sold on any gift card resale marketplace.

-03Ross Dress For Less Gift Cards Disposable Due to Worst Technology
+03Ross Dress For Less Gift Cards Lack Technology

-Similar to H&M, the Ross Dress for Less gift card offering lacks the technological support necessary to make it user-friendly to the average omnichannel customer.
-This is not really surprising because Ross is just about the only chain in the U.S. retail industry to not have an Internet ecommerce website.
+Similar to H&M, the Ross Dress for Less gift card lacks the technological support necessary to make it user-friendly to the average omnichannel customer.
+This is not surprising because Ross is just about the only chain in the U.S. retail industry not to have an ecommerce website.